pokt-network/smt/README.md

 This interface abstracts the `SimpleMap` key-value store and can be used by the SMT to store the nodes of the tree.
 Any key-value store that implements the `MapStore` interface can be used with this library.

 When changes are commited to the underlying database using `Commit()` the digests of the leaf nodes are stored at their respective paths.
-If retrieved manually from the database the returned value will be the digest of the leaf node **not** the leaf node's value, even when `WithValueHasher(nil)` is used.
-The value can be parsed from this value, as the tree `Get` function does by remove the prefix and path bytes from the returned value.
+If retrieved manually from the database the returned value will be the digest of the leaf node, **not** the leaf node's value, even when `WithValueHasher(nil)` is used.
+The node value can be parsed from this value, as the tree `Get` function does by removing the prefix and path bytes from the returned value.

 ### Data Loss